 Unemployment rate: 4.9%

-Popular industries: It may be called the Steel City but local industry now focuses on health care, the high-tech sector and bureaucracy.
-The University of Pittsburgh Medical Center, federal, state and local governments and Westinghouse Electric are big employers.
+Popular industries: It may be called the Steel City, but the local industry now focuses on healthcare, the high-tech sector and bureaucracy.
+The University of Pittsburgh Medical Center, federal, state and local governments and Westinghouse Electric are also big employers.

 Attractions: A mecca for sports fans, Pittsburgh is home to the Steelers (NFL), Penguins (NHL) and Pirates (MLB) as well as the competitive athletic programs at the University of Pittsburgh.
 The Buccos, as the Pirates are called, play in PNC Park, considered by many to be the best stadium in baseball.
-The Bloomfield neighborhood is known as Little Italy, Mt.
-Washington is famous for its panoramic views and you’ll never struggle to find new places to eat or drink in South Side — often quite cheaply.
+Furthermore, Mount Washington is famous for its panoramic views, and you’ll never struggle to find new places to eat or drink in South Side — often quite cheaply.

 2. Des Moines, Iowa